 We are told that the Renaissance led to the recovery of art, philosophy, and literature of antiquity (Ancient Greece and Ancient Rome).
-What we are not told is that the Renaissance also led to the recovery of antiquity’s merciless methods: slavery, plunder, and carnage.
-The painters and writers of the Renaissance glorified the gladiator spectacles in which the slaves were butchered.
+What we are not told is that the Renaissance also led to the recovery of antiquity’s merciless political method of enslaving and plundering other communities.
+The Renaissance intellectuals glorified the bloody gladiator spectacles.
 They glorified the massacre of the barbarians by the Greeks and the Romans.
-They depicted slavery as a normal part of ancient life.
+They depicted slavery as a normal feature of ancient life.

 Aristotle accepted the institution of slavery.
 “A slave is property with a soul.”
 He saw no difference between dogs, cattle, and slaves.
 “And indeed the use made of slaves and of tame animals is not very different; for both with their bodies minister to the needs of life.”
 He believed that the slave existed to serve his master.
 “The slave is a part of the master, a living but separated part of his bodily frame.”

 The ideas of Plato, Cicero, Seneca, and other philosophers were also deployed by the Renaissance intellectuals.
 Like Aristotle, Plato has made a case for slavery.
 In his dialogue, Gorgias, he wrote: “..nature herself intimates that it is just for the better to have more than the worse, the more powerful than the weaker; and in many ways she shows, among men as well as among animals, and indeed among whole cities and races, that justice consists in the superior ruling over and having more than the inferior.”